DofE Aberdeenshire 2021

 Physical, Skills & Volunteering Sections

-In most cases it will be possible to continue with your sections and be rewarded for your efforts with The 2020 DofE Certificate of Achievement.
-Clearly you will need to change your activity to one which is home-based or socially distanced.
+In most cases it will be possible to continue with your sections and be rewarded for your efforts.
+Find out more about the Certificate of Achievement.
+Clearly you will need to make sure your activity is one which is home-based or complies with current restrictions.
 To change your activities, simply fill in the option in your eDofE section- this video shows you how.
 For the time being, you can even change your activities more than once.
 The time spent on your earlier choices will still count.
 Here are some ideas for home based activities

 We’re all being encouraged to exercise daily outdoors wherever possible, so for most this should be an easy section to complete whilst social distancing.
 Go for a walk, run or bike ride- track your progress with an app such as Strava or MapMyRun.
 If getting outdoors is more difficult, how about following an online course in keep fit, Yoga or Pilates?
 Here’s an example of an online class.